sg-crest A Singapore Government Agency Website

 • If you are the applicant, your application may be struck out.

-• If you are the respondent, the judge may issue a warrant of arrest against you.
+• If you are the respondent, the judge may issue a warrant of arrest against you or proceed to hear the application in your absence.

 If there is a valid reason for your absence, the court may choose to adjourn the matter.